MatthewPierson/1033-OTA-Downgrader/README.md

 2. `"sudo ./install.sh"`
 3. `"./prep.sh"`
 4. Place device into DFU Mode and connect to computer.
-THIS SCRIPT MAY AND WILL FAIL UP TO 40 TIMES.
+5. THIS SCRIPT MAY/WILL FAIL UP TO 40 TIMES.
 JUST KEEP TRYING.
-5. `"./pwn.sh"`
+6. `"./pwn.sh"`
-6. `"./restore.sh"`
+7. `"./restore.sh"`
-7. Enjoy 10.3.3!
+8. Enjoy 10.3.3!

-If the scripts won't run make sure the permissions are set right with

-"chmod +x "name_of_script.sh" without the speechmarks.

 -------------------------------------------

-Enjoy =) Hope this script was useful to you! <3
+Enjoy =) Hope these scripts were useful to you! <3